Boost your income; gain more financial freedom; do the things you want

 In this post I discuss some of my opinions on gambling and specifically the frustration I’ve had with a gambler I’ve known.
 I also outline how bookmakers make sure they have the advantage on these gamblers by explaining how their business model works.

-People on the outside, who have never had an interest in betting, look at people who gamble and can not understand why they do this – especially with such negative connotations attached to the betting industry.
-It’s a bit like smoking.
+Often, people on the outside, who have never had an interest in betting, look at people who gamble and can not understand why they do it – especially with such negative connotations attached to the betting industry.

 The simple answer as to why a prominent gambler bets religiously, is because of that “big win” they once had, or how close they were to that “big win”.
+They got a “high” from the episode and want to repeat it.
 It’s as simple as that.

-The problem is, this thought process is deterring away from just how much money went in to getting that one “big win” or that “ever so close” moment.
-The amount of people I’ve heard ranting about how they were “just one goal away from winning a grand” has been dumbfounding.
+The problem is, the above thought process is deterring away from just how much money went in to getting that one “big win” or that “ever so close” big win moment.
+The amount of people I’ve heard ranting on about how they were “just one goal away from winning a grand” has been dumbfounding.
 But I’ve never had the balls to properly ask: “just how many bets have you lost along the way?”.

-If I were to ask, the answer would be hidden due to embarrassment.
+If I were to ask, the answer would likely be hidden – or at least down-played a lot – most likely due to embarrassment.

-There was this man I worked with who would ALWAYS let the world know how close he was to winning that jackpot, and how it just wasn’t his day.
-It was always so very very close.
-But the many many losses said person incurred were always kept a closely guarded secret - resulting in serious debt.
-I will never forget hearing these two young 18 year olds go up to this man and asking him for some advice on which matches to place their bets on for the weekend.
-He made himself out to be this betting God in their eyes - nailing the art of deception with aplomb.
-He would also fool a lot of people into lending him money to feed this habit - which was disappointing to see so many people fall foul to – they should have known better.
-He was doing a great job of being every bookmakers advocate, and everyone’s favourite sob story!
+I will however, never forget hearing two young 18 year olds go up to this man and ask him for some advice on which football matches to place their bets on for the weekend.
+He made himself out to be a betting God in their eyes – nailing the art of deception with aplomb.
+On top of this, he would also fool a lot of people into lending him money to feed his habit – which was upsetting to see so many people fall foul to.
+He really did a great job of being every bookmakers advocate, and everyone’s favourite sob story!